ouspg/LLM-Hackathon/README.md

 <br>

 **OBJECTIVE:** Try to conduct the Giskard Scan on some other LLM available in the [Ollama library](https://ollama.com/library).
-You need to download & run the LLM inside the **ollama** container, and change the `MODEL` parameter in `giskard/llm_scan.py` file accordingly (The Giskard Scan might take quite a long time, so it is recommended to do this last).
+You need to download & run the LLM inside the **ollama** container, and change the `MODEL` parameter in `giskard/llm_scan.py` file accordingly (the Giskard Scan might take quite a long time, so it is recommended to do this last).
 <br><br>

 ### <ins>Editing files inside a container</ins>